-Culling has, in any case, repeatedly proved ineffective.
+Culling has, in any case, repeatedly proved ineffective for cane toads.
 A single female toad can produce around 30,000 eggs in a single clutch – so the few animals that hunters inevitably miss can rapidly replace those removed.
 Such measures can even cause population booms, since killing or otherwise removing some individuals often improves conditions and the availability of food for those who remain.
 Also, since toads migrate, any purged area would most likely be re-invaded right away.

-Australians have been taught to hate cane toads, and the fact that they’re considered by many to be “ugly” makes it easier to promote casual violence against them – but these amphibians feel pain and suffer the same way we all do.
+Australians have been taught to hate cane toads, making it easier to promote casual violence against them – but these amphibians feel pain and suffer the same way we all do.

-But humans deliberately introduced these animals into the country, so it’s our responsibility to seek humane solutions, rather than just lashing out.
-Rational, scientific population-control methods are in the pipeline which don’t require the cruel, dangerous, and ineffective use of golf clubs.
+Humans deliberately introduced these animals into the country, so it’s our responsibility to seek humane solutions, rather than just lashing out.
+Rational, scientific population-control methods are in the pipeline – methods that don’t require the cruel, dangerous, and ineffective use of golf clubs, rifles, or poison.